 Leave your car in the parking area at the end of the public road, two miles south of Kingarth, and walk up the well signposted and beautifully grassy track towards the trees on the skyline to the north east.
 The hillside opens out into a broad bowl, and above this is a flat area bounded by tree-topped low cliffs to your left and sheltered from the north and east by rising ground.

-Here you find the surprisingly extensive remains of St Blane's Church and its walled enclosures.
+Here you find the church and its walled enclosures.
 Most of the remains you see today, of the nave and part of the chancel, date back to the 1100s.
 In the 1300s the chancel was increased in size, so its east end, less well constructed than the rest of the church, dates back to then.

 The upper and lower churchyards come complete with a large selection of fairly worn grave slabs.
 Men would have been buried in the upper churchyard, and women in the lower churchyard.
 One or two of the slabs still show traces of having been highly decorated at one time.
 The low remains of another building in the lower churchyard are thought to have been of a small chapel.